Save up to 25% on home insurance in Alberta

 - Your personal home insurance claims history

-Ever wonder how home insurance rates are determined?!
+Ever wonder how home insurance rates are determined in Alberta?
 If yes, here are three things to know:

 - Home insurance history is tied to you, not the home you’re living in or looking to live in.
 Insurers are interested in your past 10 years of home insurance claims history, if applicable.
 If you’re interested in moving into a home that had a home insurance claim on it two years ago, that doesn’t matter.
 They care about the claims history of the homeowner, not the home itself.